-Our Intelligence Branch is front and center making sure the FBI produces the intelligence necessary to protect the nation.
-It is the strategic leader of the FBI’s Intelligence Program, driving collaboration to achieve the full integration of intelligence and operations and proactively engaging with the Bureau’s partners across the intelligence and law enforcement communities.
-By overseeing intelligence policy and guidance, the Intelligence Branch ensures the FBI’s intelligence production remains objective and strikes the correct balance between strategic and tactical work.
+The Intelligence Branch makes sure the FBI produces and analyzes the intelligence necessary to protect the nation.
+The branch is the strategic leader of the FBI’s Intelligence Program, driving collaboration to achieve full intelligence integration and proactively engaging with the Bureau’s partners across the intelligence, law enforcement, and private sector communities.

 Inside the Intelligence Branch